The Avoidance Loop

 Observed Behavior

-You knew exactly what needed to happen next.
+You knew what needed to happen next.

 “Well.
-This is something that I should...”
+This is something I should...”

-And it was something.
+It was something.

 Just not the thing.